 In this world, in this day and glorious age of video games, there are role-playing games with a ton of depth, ones that span hundreds of hours featuring super thrilling encounters and gripping stories.
 There are those, and then… there’s Dragonward.
 Not thereby saying that this is a bad game, but it does seem to bear an uncanny resemblance to the likes of Final Fantasy: Mystic Quest, in how restricted everything is.
 Oh, and while it features a complete lack of damsels in distress, there is a mighty fearsome dragon to slay at least!

 All that said, I do like how its creator defines the protagonist: on one side, he/she is “a newbie traveler”, and yet, he/she has been tasked with… slaying the dragon, saving the entire realm in the process.
 Exactly what makes him/her capable of this task, and why he/she is the only one able/willing to even try?
 So many questions, so few (read: zero) answers!
 See, while the game’s page does feature a bit of information, none of it really describes how the game plays.
 Or maybe it does?

-It does after all note how the player will be doing plenty walking, making various choices along the way, potentially losing everything to chance… and other oddities.
+It does, after all, note how the player will be doing plenty of walking, making various choices along the way, potentially losing everything to chance… and other oddities.
 Interesting?
-Hard to say, really, although far as I can tell, Dragonward just might intentionally be less than the sum of it parts, based on the design of the gameplay checklist.
+Hard to say, really, although far as I can tell, Dragonward just might intentionally be less than the sum of its parts, based on the design of the gameplay checklist.
 A list which, unsurprisingly, ends with ‘Beat a fearsome dragon’.
 Yeah.
 Provided you don’t mess up and die at some point prior, of course.

 Dragonward is available from itch.io, carrying a $3 price tag.